LinkNacional/integration-rede-for-woocommerce/README.txt

 ## Upgrade Notice

-- 4.1.0 — Improved settings interface and updated descriptions for easier configuration.
+- 4.1.1 — custom attributes that help the look and feel of configurations.
 - See ChangeLog for full details of earlier releases and fixes.

 ---